CSOgroup/Lymphomoid-IF-pipeline/README.md

 ```

 ### VSI to .OME.TIF format conversion
 In this step we will convert the images from the .vsi to the .ome.tif format.
-The script uses a software called _bfconvert_ from Bio-Formats Tools.
+The script uses a software called _bfconvert_ from Bio-Formats Tools, and requires the packages listed in the file _requirements.txt_.
+In order to install them, make sure that you are using Python 3, and if you are using a conda environment, run `conda install pip`.
+Then, run `pip install -r requirements.txt`.

 1. If it doesn't already exist, create a directory called _Tiff_ inside the main directory.
 So it should be at the same level of the _Quantification_ directory.
 2. Connect to the server using ssh on your Terminal and move to the directory containing the scripts of the pipeline.